 Social media, tools and analytics services

-If you do not want LinkedIn to be able to associate your visit to our pages with your LinkedIn user account, please log out of your LinkedIn user account.
+If you do not want Facebook to be able to associate your visit to our pages with your Facebook user account, please log out of your Facebook user account.

-This website uses GetResponse for sending newsletters.
+This website uses GetResponse to send newsletters.
 The provider is GetResponse Sp.z o.o., ul.
 ARKONSKA 6/A3, 80-387 GEDANSK, Poland.

-The newsletter is sent using GetResponse, a newsletter sending platform of the Polish provider GetResponse Sp. z o.o. with registered office in Gdansk, Poland, ul.
+The newsletter is sent via GetResponse, a newsletter sending platform of the Polish provider GetResponse Sp. z o.o. based in Gdansk, Poland, ul.
 Arkonska 6, A3, 80-387 Gdansk.

-The e-mail addresses of our newsletter recipients, as well as their other data described in this notice, are stored on the servers of GetResponse.
+GetResponse’s servers store the email addresses of our newsletter recipients and their other data described in this notice.
 GetResponse uses this information to send and evaluate the newsletter on our behalf.
-Furthermore, according to its own information, GetResponse may use this data to optimise or improve its own services, e.g. for the technical optimisation of the dispatch and the presentation of the newsletters or for economic purposes in order to determine from which countries the recipients come.
-However, GetResponse does not use the data of our newsletter recipients to write to them itself or pass the data on to third parties.
+In addition, GetResponse may use this data, according to its own information, to optimize or improve its own services, e.g., to technically optimize the dispatch and presentation of the newsletters or for economic purposes to determine from which countries the recipients come.
+However, GetResponse does not use the data of our newsletter recipients to address them itself or to pass them on to third parties.

 When we send newsletters using GetResponse, we can determine whether a newsletter message has been opened and which links in it may have been clicked.

-If you do not want GetResponse to use the data, you must therefore unsubscribe from the newsletter.
+Therefore, if you do not want GetResponse to use this data, you must unsubscribe from the newsletter.
 For this purpose, we provide a corresponding link in each newsletter message.

 Google Web Fonts